roddhjav/apparmor.d/docs/development/guidelines.md

 !!! note

-    This profile guideline is still evolving, feel free to propose improvement as long as it does not vary too much from the existing rules.
+    This profile guideline is still evolving, feel free to propose improvements as long as they do not vary too much from the existing rules.

 In order to ensure a common structure across the profiles, all new profile **must** follow the guidelines presented here.

-The rules in the profile should be sorted in rule ***block*** as follow:
+The rules in the profile should be sorted in the rule ***block*** as follows:

 - `include`
 - `set rlimit`